-- (4) Represents the dilutive effect of issuing common stock below net asset value per share during the period. - (5) Portfolio turnover rate is calculated using the lesser of year-to-date sales excluding paydowns or year-to-date purchases over the average of the invested assets at fair value.
+- (4) Represents the dilutive effect of issuing common stock below net asset value per share during the period in connection with the satisfaction of the Company's annual RIC distribution requirement.
+See Note 10, Dividend. - (5) Portfolio turnover rate is calculated using the lesser of year-to-date sales excluding paydowns or year-to-date purchases over the average of the invested assets at fair value.
 Not annualized. - (6) Ratios are annualized.